Meet the Author

 Did you always know you were going to be a writer?

-No. But I’ve always had a great imagination, and I was an artist in other ways, including drawing.
-I didn’t start writing until I was forty years old.
-The drawing of the mask you see to the right (or below) was a mask made to honor Sargon the Great, the king of the Akkadian Empire, but equally famous today as the father of the great poet-priestess Enheduanna, the first female author known by name in world history.
+No. I didn’t start writing until I was forty years old.
+But I’ve always had a great imagination, and I was an artist in other ways.
+The drawing of the mask you see to the right (or below) was a mask made to honor Sargon the Great, the king of the Akkadian Empire, but equally famous today as the father of Princess Enheduanna, the first female author known by name in world history.
 Ironically, I drew this long before I knew I would become an author.

 What’s your favorite part about being a writer?